-The air was hot and unbearably stifling in the Hogwarts Train Station and the unusual surplus of people did nothing to help the matter.
-Harry, Ron, and Hermione stood in a tightly knit triangle, trying their best to push their way towards the train.
-It didn't seem to be working.
-The crowd was thick, and bodies were pressed together like magnets.
-The atmosphere was one of tethered frenzy—students and teachers alike were scrambling to board the train, desperately wanting to escape the dark mood that had hovered over the castle ever since the final battle.
+The air was hot and unbearably stifling in the Hogwarts Train Station, and the unusual surplus of people did nothing to help the matter.
+Harry, Ron, and Hermione stood in a tightly knit triangle, trying their best to push their way towards the train only to find themselves smothered by the surrounding bodies.
+The crowd was thick, and the atmosphere was one of tethered frenzy—students and teachers alike were scrambling to board the train, desperately wanting to escape the bleak atmosphere that had hovered over the castle ever since the final battle.
 Harry shuddered, trying to block it from his mind.

 He was just glad that no one was trying to talk to them.
 There had been enough talk at the funerals and half-hearted celebrations.
 Too much talk.
 Too many woeful apologies, and superficial congratulations that did nothing but grate his already agitated nerves.
 With Voldemort dead, nobody knew what to do with him.
 What Harry did—they didn't know how to take it.
 They didn't know what it meant for their lives and the future of the wizarding world, and to make matters worse, Harry didn't know what it meant either.

-The truth was, there were some pains ran too long, and cut too deep.
+The truth was, there were some pains that ran too long, and cut too deep.
 Destroying Voldemort had been a part of his existence; a vendetta that had been woven into the very fabric of his being the day he turned eleven and discovered who he really was.
 But now, Voldemort was dead.
 And though he wasn't dense or conceited enough to wish things had happened any other way, Harry couldn't help but feel like something inside of him that had once been necessary was now missing.
 Somehow he'd thought that afterwards…everything would be different.
 He thought that he would be able to look at the world—at his life—and see it in a new light.
 He thought there would be more…hope.
 But there wasn't.
 The war was over, and there was nothing alive enough left in Harry to understand what that meant.

 Twenty minutes of frustrated maneuvering saw them on the Hogwarts Express in a private compartment that McGonagall had sympathetically arranged for them.
 The three threw themselves down on the cushioned benches; Ron and Hermione huddled close together with Harry sitting across.

 Ron frowned.
-"Yeah, as long as Rita Skeeter doesn't figure out that Harry's staying there.
+"Yeah," he said slowly, "as long as Rita Skeeter doesn't figure out that Harry's staying there.
 She's going to want to interview him, and you know the kind of things she writes when she doesn't get what she wants."

 Exasperated, Harry sank lower into his seat.
-Hermione lifted her head to shoot Ron a glare, but the redhead didn't appear to notice.
-Shaking out her curls with a huff, she leaned in towards Harry, trying her best to smile.
+Hermione lifted her head to shoot Ron a glare, but he didn't appear to notice.
+Shaking out her curls with a huff, she leaned in towards Harry, her brown eyes bright with feeling.
 "This summer is going to be great.
 You'll see.
 We're finally free of…all of this."